Chemistry and Cancer

 The design and use of small drug-like molecules and associated molecular probes to discover, interrogate, and target biological pathways relevant to cancer.

-The Chemistry and Cancer Program combines the expertise of synthetic and medicinal chemists, molecular biologists, biochemists, structural biologists, and clinician-scientists to discover, design, and optimize drug-like small molecules that regulate biological pathways deregulated in cancer.
-The Program engages 19 members drawn from six departments on campus.
+The Chemistry and Cancer Program combines the expertise of researchers including synthetic and medicinal chemists, molecular biologists, biochemists, structural biologists, and clinician-scientists to discover, design, and optimize drug-like small molecules that regulate biological pathways deregulated in cancer.
+The program engages more than two dozen members drawn from a range of departments and centers on campus.

 The program’s discovery process takes one of two approaches.
 For a chemistry-to-biology approach, discovery starts by identifying natural or unnatural small molecules that are selectively lethal to human cancer cell lines, then determining exactly how the small molecules have their effect.
 In a biology-to-chemistry approach, hypotheses regarding the “druggability” and cancer relevance of specific biological pathways investigated by Cancer Center scientists can be tested with drug-like chemicals.